 I had to leave at that point, so the mirrors and outlet covers weren’t yet reinstalled.

 Over all, the Countertop Transformations kit was easy to use and pretty forgiving, though the perfectionist in me is bugged by those little boo-boos I made with the roller.
-But definitely an improvement over mauve laminate.
+But this countertop makeover was definitely an improvement over mauve laminate.
 Lynn is pleased, so I will have more opportunities to use her as a guinea pig.